hcholab/sfkit/docs/source/installation.rst

 Prerequisites
 -------------

+* a Debian or Ubuntu-based system
 * Python 3.9 or later

-If you are on a Debian-based system, you can install the prerequisite with the following command:
+You can install python with the following command:

 .. code-block:: console